TSX: EQX C$

 2. M&I Mineral Resources are exclusive of Mineral Reserves.
 See Operations / Reserves & Resources and Cautionary Notes.

 The Los Filos Mine Complex is located in Guerrero State, Mexico, approximately 200 km southwest of Mexico City.
-Current operations comprise three open pits (Los Filos, Bermejal and Guadalupe) and two underground mines (Los Filos and Bermejal).
-Ore is currently processed by heap leaching.
+Current operations comprise three open pits (Los Filos, Bermejal and Guadalupe) and two underground mines (Los Filos and Bermejal), with ore from all deposits processed by heap leaching.
+Development and operation of the Bermejal underground mine was temporarily suspended in February 2023.

 Los Filos has been operating since 2008.
 Equinox Gold assumed ownership of the mine in March 2020 through its acquisition of Leagold Mining.
 Equinox Gold continued with expansion plans, including development of the Guadalupe open pit and the Bermejal underground mine, and in October 2022 announced the results of an updated feasibility study contemplating construction of a carbon-in-leach (CIL) plant to process higher-grade ore from underground and open-pit sources.
 Building and operating the CIL plant in conjunction with continued operation of heap leaching, as compared to a heap leach only scenario, would extend the mine life by four years and increase gold production to on average 280,000 ounces of gold per year, with peak production of more than 350,000 ounces per year.
 While the economic and production estimates outlined in the updated feasibility study assume construction of the CIL plant commencing in 2023, Equinox Gold has not yet approved construction and for now will continue processing all ore on the heap leach pads.

 Production for 2023 is forecast at 160,000 to 180,000 ounces of gold with all-in sustaining costs between $1,680 to $1,865 per ounce of gold sold.
 Equinox Gold has engaged an efficiency consultant to identify opportunities to improve productivity and reduce costs at Los Filos.
-To this end, in February 2023 the Company announced the decision to suspend operations and development at the Bermejal underground deposit.
-Bermejal underground development has been slower and more costly than expected, in part due to recurrent community disruptions that interrupted progress and also due to productivity issues and inflationary pressures that increased costs.
-Work Bermejal is suspended the Company will advance plans to improve productivity and reduce costs, with the objective of restarting Bermejal in the future.
+To this end, in February 2023 the Company announced the decision to suspend operations and development at the Bermejal underground deposit while the Company advances plans to improve productivity and reduce costs, with the objective of restarting Bermejal in the future.

 Sustaining capital for 2023 is forecast at $40 million, primarily for open-pit waste stripping, underground development, fleet rebuilds and infrastructure improvements, and for exploration.
 Equinox Gold has not budgeted any non-sustaining capital at Los Filos in 2023.